What if we could control our data with digital contracts after it was shared?

 “…we are faced, I think, with the approach of what may be called the ultimate revolution, the final revolution, where a man can act directly on the mind-body of his fellows… we are in process of developing a whole series of techniques which will enable the controlling oligarchy… to get people to love their servitude… this will be done not by using violence, but by creating a prison of the mind using the combined tactics of Pavlovian conditioning and propaganda on a population made more malleable… by direct electrical stimulation of the mind by machines.”

-More importantly, Google states this very idea as the core purpose for their organization and for our collective personal data in a leaked video intended only for Google employees titled The Selfish Ledger [4 Google]:
+Google surprisingly states this very idea as the core purpose for their very organization and for our collective personal data in a leaked video intended only for Google employees titled The Selfish Ledger [4 Google]: